Madame Racketeer: Production

 The film was based on an original screenplay based on the life of a real woman.
 It was sold under the title The Countess of Auburn.
 This was changed to The Sporting Widow then Madame Racketeer.
-In March 1932 Paramont announced Alison Skipworth would star.
+In March 1932 Paramount announced Alison Skipworth would star.

-In April 1932 Irving CUmmings signed to direct.
+In April 1932 Irving Cummings signed to direct.
 George Raft was cast later that month.
-Raft had recently signed a long term contract with Paramount off the back of his strength of his work in Scarface but that film had not gone into wide release yet.
+Raft had recently signed a long-term contract with Paramount off the back of his strength of his work in Scarface but that film had not gone into wide release yet.

 Numerous retakes were done after the film was completed.

 The movie was one of 23 films put into receivership by Paramount in January 1933.

 Reception

 The New York Times said "part of it is funny, part of it is amusing enough and some of it is a little on the sadward side."